 Order our speciality oak-smoked salmon

-Give our shop a call on 01875 811301 to order our oak-smoked salmon, this can be marinated in either Rum or Whiskey.
+Call our shop on on 01875 811301 to order our oak-smoked salmon, this can be marinated in either Rum or Whiskey.
 All orders come vacuum-packed and will be delivered on your desired delivery date.

 We offer FREE delivery on all our products.
 This offer excludes, deliveries to North West Highlands and Islands of Scotland, Channel Isles, Isle of Wight and Northern Ireland.